C0mposer/C-C-Game-Modding-Utility/README.md

 - N64 Games* *(needs further testing)*

 ## Quick Start:
-***This quick start will get you up and running creating a mod for your game that runs every frame along side the game***
+***This quick start will get you up and running creating a mod that runs every frame along side a game***

 #### Creating a Project
 To get started, you'll need to create a project for your game mod.